smdahlen/smdahlen.github.com/source/_posts/2014-03-19-4dashes-the-web-client-part-1.markdown

 title: "4dashes - the web client, part 1"
 date: 2014-03-19 14:28:37 -0400
 comments: true
-categories:
+keywords: 4dashes,angular,api,authentication,web
+description: A post covering the web services communication and implementation of business logic for 4dashes using Angular.js.
 ---

 This is the third in a series of posts discussing the implementation of the [4dashes][1] productivity tool.
 It covers the web services communication and implementation of business logic within the [Angular-based][2] web application.
 The post assumes the reader has a basic understanding of the Angular framework.

 <!-- more -->